Gift Ideas for People Who Are Blind or Visually Impaired

 Gifts for the Tech Enthusiast

 - Peer Advisor Max Ivey suggests the DOT Watch.
-According to the company, it is the first braille and tactile Bluetooth Smartwatch available.
+It is a braille and tactile Bluetooth Smartwatch.
 The Dot Watch is a wearable device that connects to your mobile device.

 - The iPod Touch is a great way to get into Apple’s world of accessibility for $199 or less for the base 32 GB model.
 The iPod Touch has all the features of the iPhone except that you can’t make a cellular phone call.
-Of course, when connected to WiFi, calls can be made with the Facetime app or other apps like Skype.
+Of course, when connected to WiFi, calls can be made with the Facetime app or other similar apps.

 - Amazon has solar chargers that range from $25 to $65 and work with iPhone, iPad, Android, and Samsung devices.
 Peer advisor Trina said her husband liked the Ruipu charger the best.
 This high capacity battery can be charged in multiple ways—by sunlight, USB cable from a computer, any indoor bright lamp, or through a wall adapter.
 This device is slightly larger than an iPhone, and it stores enough energy to charge a smartphone seven times or a tablet four times before needing to recharge.
 You can find this product and similar devices on Amazon.